janerikohman/AzureUp/README.md

 ## Workshop 3
 9. Write an Azure Function that are triggered from the queue and stores the data in Table Storage
-10. Event Hubs / Topics / Aggregating / Singletons
+10. Event Hubs / Topics
 11. Display in Blazor - run from blob storage